stefangabos/Zebra_Cookie/README.md

 Check out the [demos](https://stefangabos.github.io/Zebra_Cookie/)

+> Starting with version 4.0.0 this library introduced the `max-age` and `SameSite` attributes used in modern browsers and therefore broke compatibility with pre-2018 browsers like IE11 and older Safari.
+Please use the 3.x.x branch if you need to support those browsers.

 ## Installation Instructions for Zebra Cookie JavaScript Library

 Zebra Cookie is available as a [npm package](https://www.npmjs.com/package/zebra_cookie).
 To install it use: